Monday after Pentecost

 Bless and bring rest to James in his retirement, grant direction and guidance to Steve and Jason as they shepherd this flock at St. Augustine’s.
 Pour your wisdom and discernment on those on the canonical committee.
 May your Holy Spirit Guide all bishops and clergy as they look to future worship.
 In your Mercy, Lord Hear our Prayer.

-Jesus healer of our souls, pour out your healing power on all those in need.
-Grant wisdom and skill for all those who help with healing remembering, nurses, doctors, health care workers, psychologists, pharmacists, physiotherapists, chiropractors, massage therapists, spiritual directors and all those who minister to the sick.
+Jesus you touched those who needed healing, send your healing power on all in need.
+Protect and guard, nurses, doctors, health care workers, and all those who care for the sick.
+Heal our minds and spirits of our brokenness.
 In your Mercy, Lord Hear our Prayer.

 Prepare a place for all those who have died, send comfort on those who mourn and hope of the world to come.
 In your Mercy, Lord Hear our Prayer.

-May our prayers continue to draw us closer and closer to you, so we may show your love to the world.
-For you alone, Jesus are our mediator and advocate with the Father.
+May our prayers draw us closer to you, enabling us to show your love to the world.
 We ask these things through Jesus our Lord.
 AMEN

 The prayer quads are an intercessory prayer ministry.
 We presently have 4 active quads (4 people in each) plus a co-ordinator.
 The leaders of each quad meet the 2nd Wednesday of every month to pray and to be updated on the status of the prayer requests.
 This is a ministry that demands confidentiality.
 We receive prayer requests not only from within our parish, but from people all over the world.
 People and their needs are lifted in prayer on a daily basis, sometimes it is for something happening that day or could be for several months if someone is very ill.
 There is no request too small or too big to take to our Lord.
 If you feel called to serve in this ministry or have a prayer request to give us, we would be grateful.